TPG shareholders approve Vodafone merger

 The merger has received the green light from the Foreign Investment Review Board, as well as the Federal Court, after competition watchdog ACCC initially opposed the combination.

-At 1456 AEST, shares in Hutchison Telecommunications Australia, which owns Vodafone Australia, were 3.03 per cent higher at 17 cents, whle shares in TPG were up 0.78 per cent to $9.05.
+At the close of trade on Wednesday, shares in Hutchison Telecommunications Australia, which owns Vodafone Australia, were 6.06 per cent higher at 17.5 cents, while shares in TPG were up 0.45 per cent to $9.02.